dragomano/Light-Portal/docs/src/plugins/create-new.md

 ## Creating a plugin directory

-Create a separate folder for your plugin files, inside `/Sources/LightPortal/Addons`.
+Create a separate folder for your plugin files, inside `/Sources/LightPortal/Plugins`.
 For example, if your plugin is called `HelloWorld`, the folder structure should look like this:

 ```
-...(Addons)
+...(Plugins)
 └── HelloWorld/
     ├── langs/
     │   ├── english.php